potherca-blog/VariableNamingConvention/README.md

 ### Name

+The "Name" part of a variable should describe what the variable is in the problem domain it represents.
+Be as descriptive as possible but hold these two rules of thumb in the back of your head when coming up with a name:

-- <span class="">Variable names should suggest a property or noun.</span> UserName, Width, etc.
+- Variable names should suggest a property or noun.
+UserName, Width, etc.
-- <span class="">Names should be descriptive, but also concise.</span> Wherever possible, keep variable names to under 3 words or 15 characters but be prepared to sacrifice a few extra characters to improve clarity.
+- Names should be descriptive, but also concise.
+Wherever possible, keep variable names to under 3 words or 15 characters but  be prepared to sacrifice a few extra characters to improve clarity.

 ##  Syntax Diagram